daveraghav/Covid19-Risk-Model/README.md

 + Important measures implemented by UK Government on date-by-date bases (school closure, etc..)
     + Timedelta from of each of these measures from start and end dates of implementation
     + Binary indication (1 or 0) of each measure being Active/Inactive for each datapoint
++ A basic xgboost regressor model has been created to predict the daily new cases in each region of UK

 ## Next Steps

-+ A basic Regression / XGBoost / MLP / LSTM to be implemented on the current dataset
++ Improve the basic model, create more features, try different target variables for prediction
 + Geographic visualisation (contour/scatter maps) of the newly created features, cases, risks and predictions to follow
 + More features will shortly be added to account for imformation like number of superstores, food production facilities to caculate actual localised food security risk based on covid19 situation
 + Rerun the model on optimised datasets